Species

 Along coasts, particularly in the south and east, there is a lively waterfaring culture.
 Ships sail to trade, transport persons, fish, connect with abyssal merfolk, explore, and faster transport goods.
 Sailors vary from wildly respected to begrudgingly tolerated, but all agree in the necessity of their work.

 This tradition began, and still has its roots in, a contingency for death at sea.
 Seafarers get gold or silver earrings so that, in the event they die and are washed ashore, there is payment for a proper funeral.
+The earring is made of the same weight in metal that a coin or bead would be in standard currency, but can take any shape.
 Many human and satyr sailors- to which the legacy of a name matters greatly- will get their name engraved on their earring, usually on the inside of a loop, so they are not buried nameless.

 The number of earrings worn, regardless of if the wearer is a trademan or a pirate, indicates a sailor's status.
 Captains have three piercings- all in the same ear- to make their authority known.
 First mates pierce their ears twice- more authority than a normal crewman, but less than a captain.
 Crewmates get only a single earring.